59 Electrically-Powered Aircraft

 4. Highly Automated Systems: The aircraft can perform most flight operations autonomously but requires human oversight and intervention in certain situations.

 5. Fully Autonomous Systems: The aircraft can operate and navigate without direct human control.
-Without human intervention, it can perform all flight operations, including takeoff, landing, and navigation.
+It can perform all flight operations, including takeoff, landing, and navigation, without human intervention.

 Autonomous flight systems can offer benefits such as increased safety, improved operational efficiency, reduced human error, and the ability to operate in challenging or dangerous environments.
 However, the vulnerability of autonomous flight vehicles to cyber-attacks must also be considered because they rely on wireless communications.
 Attackers can use jamming devices or generate other wireless interference to disrupt the control signals, rendering the vehicle ineffective or causing it to crash.
 Various measures can be taken to mitigate vulnerabilities, including encryption and authentication mechanisms, implementing secure protocols, regularly updating software using secure coding practices, and employing intrusion detection systems.